jianyuan/terraform-provider-sentry/docs/resources/issue_alert.md

 page_title: "sentry_issue_alert Resource - terraform-provider-sentry"
 subcategory: ""
 description: |-
   Sentry Issue Alert resource.
 Note that there's no public documentation for the values of conditions, filters, and actions.
-You can either inspect the request payload sent when creating or editing an alert rule on Sentry or inspect Sentry's rules registry in the source code https://github.com/getsentry/sentry/tree/master/src/sentry/rules.
+You can either inspect the request payload sent when creating or editing an issue alert on Sentry or inspect Sentry's rules registry in the source code https://github.com/getsentry/sentry/tree/master/src/sentry/rules.
 ---

 # sentry_issue_alert (Resource)

 Sentry Issue Alert resource.
 Note that there's no public documentation for the values of conditions, filters, and actions.
-You can either inspect the request payload sent when creating or editing an alert rule on Sentry or inspect [Sentry's rules registry in the source code](https://github.com/getsentry/sentry/tree/master/src/sentry/rules).
+You can either inspect the request payload sent when creating or editing an issue alert on Sentry or inspect [Sentry's rules registry in the source code](https://github.com/getsentry/sentry/tree/master/src/sentry/rules).